 When consensus can’t be reached, the Council may ask the Fedora Project Leader to decide on a resolution.
 Such a request can be made when issues leading to negative votes are outstanding and all Council members agree that the Council is deadlocked, or if the dispute is unresolved after fourteen days and a simple majority of Council members are in favor of the request.

 On an ongoing basis, including sessions at Flock and in public online meetings, the Council will identify two to four key Community Initiatives with a timeframe of approximately eighteen months, and appoint Community Initiative Leads for each goal.
 These will serve as auxiliary Council members, with binding votes only over concerns relevant to their particular area.

 Each objective will be documented with measurable goals, and the objective lead is responsible for coordinating efforts to reach those goals, evaluating and reporting on progress, and working regularly with all relevant groups in Fedora to ensure that progress is made.

 “Engineering” and “Mindshare” are broad areas roughly encompassing two of the major areas of activity in Fedora.
 Engineering is the technical work related to building and releasing the Fedora operating system and the infrastructure related to that.
 Mindshare includes marketing, design, and Fedora Ambassadors — largely activities that happen between Fedora and the world at large, with the distribution release cycle serving as a fuel source, not the thing that’s being worked on.

 The engineering and mindshare representatives' responsibility is to represent their areas collectively, not to be just an individual voice that happens to be voted-in by some subset of Fedora.
-They are selected by the people active in those areas, coordinated by the Fedora Engineering Steering Committee (FESCo) and a to-be-created mindshare group respectively, and serve for terms to be determined by those committees.
+They are selected by contributors working in those areas, under the rules of the Fedora Engineering Steering Committee (FESCo) and the Mindshare Committee, respectively.